 A) Well, it shows people you are a safe pair of hands – that you have production experience – and you can be trusted to get it written/made/whatever

-Okay, believe me: I’m going to keep on bleating about this until all of you do it.
-So don’t wait for that elusive competition win to come calling – it may never happen.
+A) Don’t wait for that elusive competition win to come calling – if you wait it may never happen.
 Instead, become a winner and produce yourself.

 Til next week